rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.6 =
+* Introduced a sponsored feature - the ability to remove spaces before/after the prefix/suffix.
+* Removed a debug error on a variable being used before being defined.

 = 1.5.4 =
 * Modified inclusion of js script to be included after jQuery to avoid undefined jQuery errors - props [teolaz](https://github.com/teolaz)
 * Modified check string, now checks HTML encoding characters - props [Rachel Wise](https://github.com/WiseGirl)